eXascaleInfolab/xmeasures/README.md

                                   (default=off)

 Mean F1:
-  -f, --f1[=ENUM]               evaluate F1 of the [weighted] average of the
+  -f, --f1[=ENUM]               evaluate mean F1 of the [weighted] average of
-                                  greatest (maximal) match by F1 or partial probability.
+                                  the greatest (maximal) match by F1 or partial probability.
                                   NOTE: F1p <= F1h <= F1a, where:
-                                   - p (F1p)  - Harmonic mean of the [weighted]
+                                   - p (F1p)  - Harmonic mean (F1) of two
-                                  average of Partial Probabilities, the most
+                                  [weighted] averages of the Partial
-                                  indicative as satisfies the largest number of the Formal Constraints (homogeneity,
+                                  Probabilities, the most indicative as
-                                  completeness, rag bag, size/quantity,
+                                  satisfies the largest number of the Formal Constraints (homogeneity, completeness, rag
-                                  balance);
+                                  bag, size/quantity, balance);
-                                   - h (F1h)  - Harmonic mean of the [weighted]
+                                   - h (F1h)  - Harmonic mean (F1) of two
-                                  average of F1a;
+                                  [weighted] averages of all local F1 (harmonic means of the Precision and Recall of the best matches of the clusters);
                                    - a (F1a)  - Arithmetic mean (average) of
-                                  the [weighted] average of F1a, the least discriminative and satisfies the lowest
+                                  two [weighted] averages of all local F1, the least discriminative and satisfies the lowest
                                   number of the Formal Constraints.
                                     (possible values="partprob",
                                   "harmonic", "average" default=`partprob')